 During dormancy, they may stop growing and producing new leaves, and their leaves may appear wilted or yellowed.
 This is a normal response to a lack of water, excessive heat or cold, or other environmental stressors.

-Aeonium plants typically go dormant during the winter months, when temperatures are cooler and sunlight is less intense.
+Aeonium plants typically go dormant during the summer months, when temperatures are warmer and sunlight is more intense.
 However, they may also go dormant in response to other stressors, such as drought or over-watering.

 You might also like: Succulent Dormancy: 4 Easy Ways to Tell if Your Succulent is Going Dormant